yoncerbo/scd/README.md

 Instructions LDB and STB use ALU for calculating the addres, therefore they update the flags based on the address calculated.

+In M-type instrution can either address byte or half (16 bits).
+The immediate in M-type instrutions isn't sign extended.

 ### Instruction types

 | Type | 15:12 | 11:8 | 7:4 | 3:0 |